ReDI-School/intermediate-java/00-initial-setup/index.md

 Git is a tool to handle different versions of your code.
 Please install it following the [reference manual](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 _Git comes with a command-line tool, and there are plenty of other free visual tools out there, but none of them are required for this course (the integration that Intellij Idea Community Edition provides by default is enough)._

+## Github

+Github is a free online provider of Internet hosting for source code versioned with Git.

+We will be using Github to upload, share and review source code and exercises.

+Please [create an account](https://github.com/) and have it ready to use.